braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/understanding_your_app_usage_data.md

 ### New users

-New Users tells you how many users who have previously never recorded a session have started using your app.
+New users tells you how many users who have previously never recorded a session have started using your app.
 This number is a total of new users over the given time period.
 This statistic can be very valuable for tracking the effectiveness of your advertising efforts.

 > When you initially release your app with Braze, all users will look like new users since Braze has never recorded a session for them before.

 ### Stickiness

-Your app's "stickiness" value is a ratio of a given day's DAU to MAU. in essence, stickiness measures the percentage of your MAU that come back on a daily basis. for example, a ratio of 50% indicates that on average an active user is using the app for 15 out of 30 days or that about half of your active users come back on a daily basis. stickiness is an important metric for app success because most users don't quit using an app because they actively hate it, but rather because it doesn't become a part of their daily routine. therefore, you can use stickiness as a proxy for measuring how well you're engaging your users.
+Your app's stickiness value is a ratio of a given periods' DAU to MAU.
+In essence, stickiness measures the percentage of your MAU that come back on a daily basis.

+For example, if a time period is set to 30 days, a ratio of 50% indicates that on average an active user is using the app for 15 out of 30 days or that about half of your active users come back on a daily basis.
+Stickiness is an important metric for app success because most users don't quit using an app because they actively hate it, but rather because it doesn't become a part of their daily routine.
+Therefore, you can use stickiness as a proxy for measuring how well you're engaging your users.

+The percentage next to the stickiness ratio shows the change in stickiness for this period compared to the previous period.

+$$\text{Change in stickiness} = \frac{\text{Stickiness of last period} - \text{Stickiness of this period}}{\text{Stickiness of last period}}$$

+The time frames for "last period" and "this period" are determined by the date range you select.

 {% alert important %}
 The MAU value is calculated nightly and will not update until the next day.